Aaron98990/wii-inspect/README.md

 - Wii Sports Resort Save Data - if you have played Wii Sports Resort on your wii, you have this
 - Wii that has an SD Card slot - not a Wii Mini
 - Laptop or laptop extension that has an SD Card slot
-- Terminal that runs BASH (On Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) may be needed.
-On Mac, zsh is the default.)
+- Terminal that runs BASH (On Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) may be needed.)
 - gcc

 About: